Three-finger salute (pro-democracy): Myanmar

 The salute became a symbol of opposition to the 2021 Myanmar coup d'état and subsequent civil war.
-The movement was launched on social media, and many celebrities from Myanmar such as Paing Takhon and Dave Leduc have joined the movement.
+The movement was launched on social media, and many celebrities from Myanmar such as Paing Takhon, who is no longer part of the campaign and Dave Leduc have joined the movement.

 Cambodia

 Mu Sochua, former vice president of the Cambodia National Rescue Party, called on the opposition party's supporters to adopt the symbol as a sign of solidarity with Myanmar and as a protest against the current government of Hun Sen and the ruling Cambodian People's Party.
 A representative of the CPP condemned these actions, saying that they were undermining the country.

 Other uses

 Indonesia

-In preparation for the 2024 presidential election, the Indonesian Democratic Party of Struggle (PDI-P) supported presidential candidate, Ganjar Pranowo, adopted the all black attire and three-finger salute as his campaign motif and hand gesture.
+In preparation for the 2024 presidential election, the Indonesian Democratic Party of Struggle (PDI-P) supported presidential candidate, Ganjar Pranowo, adopted the all black attire and three-finger salute as his campaign motif and hand gesture, aligned with his and the party's ballot number.
 On 20 February 2023, a video widely shared on his Twitter account, Ganjar was seen raising his hands in the three-finger salute amidst a crowd of supporters, dressed in all black— reminiscent to pro-democracy protesters seen in Thailand and Hong Kong.
 The captions In the video reads, "This is not about Ganjar.
 It's not about power.
 This is about Indonesia." further stating in the post that the salute signify "Three fingers three promises: Obey God, abide by the law, and be loyal to the people."
 The change was seen as a significant departure from the PDI-P's Sign of the horns salute, commonly associated to President Joko Widodo's administration.

 The thaw in relations between Widodo and his political party is seen as the primary reason for this change, following a controversial constitutional court ruling that allows the nomination of President Jokowi's eldest son, Gibran Rakabuming Raka, as Prabowo Subianto's running mate and given that Gibran's uncle and the Chief Justice of the Constitutional Court, Anwar Usman was also involved in the ruling.
 Observers view the abrupt choice of the three-finger salute as an act of resistance against perceived unfair democratic processes and abuse of the law.
 After Ganjar's hand symbol reveal, the Ministry of Home Affairs reminded all civil servants in the Indonesian government to refrain from using any hand symbolism or poses related to presidential candidates, with the consequence of getting fired upon those who do not comply or got caught, even when the gesture was accidental.
 The ministry stated that the directive aims to ensure neutrality throughout the two-year process of the 2024 general election.